libxkbcommon 1.13.0

 Returns

-A xkb_keyboard_controls mask representing the given components of the keyboard controls state.
+A xkb_keyboard_control_flags mask representing the enabled keyboard controls for the given components.

 Since